-The series has been written by BAFTA Award nominee David Nicholls and directed by Edward Berger.
+The series was written by BAFTA Award nominee David Nicholls and directed by Edward Berger.
 Each era has been recreated with a distinct visual style, creating a unique sense of time and place for each episode.

-In the first trailer for the series we are introduced to Melrose (Benedict Cumberbatch) and his harrowing yet hilarious journey.
+In the trailer for the series we are introduced to Melrose (Benedict Cumberbatch) and his harrowing yet hilarious journey: